 Chances are high of getting tricked even in your own country while you are shopping.
 After all, it is the natural instinct of business minded people to earn more profit.
 Not only this, but you might also end up in a situation when you found out suddenly that the clothes recently bought are damaged.
 Do you know what are your chances in such a situation to get your money back?
 Do you know about your rights as a consumer?
 And being in a new country it is not bad to be oblivious of knowing about your consumer rights in Australia.

-If you are in Australia, you need not worry if you ever got trapped in such situation with business people.
+If you are in Australia, you do not need to worry if you ever got trapped in such a situation with business people.
 Australia has a (fair trading) state government agency that helps you in resolving disputes between consumers and business.

 Always keep in mind that as a shopper you are entitled to rights to get information about a product, get a receipt of your purchase and guarantees on the product you buy.

 In what conditions, you can get a refund?

 You can get a refund if the product you bought is unsafe, doesn’t live up to your expectations and doesn’t function as it is supposed to.
 To get a refund you need to provide the seller with the receipt, invoice or credit card statement.